kawsark/AzureTerraformWorkshop/challenges/06-publicmoduleregistry/README.md

 export ARM_CLIENT_SECRET=$(cat service_principal.txt | jq -r .password)
 export ARM_TENANT_ID=$(cat service_principal.txt | jq -r .tenant)
 ```
-Now we are all set to proceed with the remaining steps in this challenge!
+- Verify the above variables are set correctly: `env | grep ARM_`.
+You should see the above 4 variables set with Service Principal attributes.
+If so, we are all set to proceed with the remaining steps in this challenge!
+  - If you see an empty output, please rerun the export commands above.
+  - If any of the values are empty, please check the contents of `service_principal.txt` file.

 ### Navigate the Public Module Registry